-The consideration for purchase of Creation Units (except for the Goldman Sachs MarketBeta® Emerging Markets Equity ETF) generally consists of Deposit Securities and the Cash Component.
-Together, the Deposit Securities and Cash Component constitute the "Fund Deposit," which represents the minimum initial and subsequent investment amount for a Creation Unit of a Fund.
-The portfolio of securities required may be different than the portfolio of securities such Fund will deliver upon redemption of Fund shares.
-Creation Units of the Goldman Sachs MarketBeta® Emerging Markets Equity ETF are generally issued partially for cash.
+The consideration for purchase of Creation Units generally consists of Deposit Securities and the Cash Component.
+Together, the Deposit Securities and Cash Component constitute the "Fund Deposit," which represents the minimum initial and subsequent investment amount for a Creation Unit of the Fund.
+The portfolio of securities required may be different than the portfolio of securities the Fund will deliver upon redemption of Fund shares.

 The function of the Cash Component is to compensate for any differences between the NAV per Creation Unit and the Deposit Amount (as defined below).
 The Cash Component would be an amount equal to the difference between the NAV of the shares (per Creation Unit) and the "Deposit Amount," which is an amount equal to the market value of the Deposit Securities.
 If the Cash Component is a positive number (the NAV per Creation Unit exceeds the Deposit Amount), the Authorized Participant will deliver the Cash Component.
 If the Cash Component is a negative number (the NAV per Creation Unit is less than the Deposit Amount), the Authorized Participant will receive the Cash Component.
 Computation of the Cash Component excludes any stamp duty or other similar fees and expenses payable upon transfer of beneficial ownership of the Deposit Securities, which shall be the sole responsibility of the Authorized Participant.
-The Cash Component may also include a "Dividend Equivalent Payment," which enables each Fund to make a complete distribution of dividends on the next dividend payment date, and is an amount equal, on a per Creation Unit basis, to the dividends on all the securities held by the Fund with ex-dividend dates within the accumulation period for such distribution (the "Accumulation Period"), net of expenses and liabilities for such period, as if all of the securities had been held by the Trust for the entire Accumulation Period.
-The Accumulation Period begins on the ex-dividend date for each Fund and ends on the next ex-dividend date.
+The Cash Component may also include a "Dividend Equivalent Payment," which enables the Fund to make a complete distribution of dividends on the next dividend payment date, and is an amount equal, on a per Creation Unit basis, to the dividends on all the securities held by the Fund with ex-dividend dates within the accumulation period for such distribution (the "Accumulation Period"), net of expenses and liabilities for such period, as if all of the securities had been held by the Trust for the entire Accumulation Period.
+The Accumulation Period begins on the ex-dividend date for the Fund and ends on the next ex-dividend date.

 BNYM, through the National Securities Clearing Corporation ("NSCC"), makes available on each Business Day, prior to the opening of business on the Exchange (currently 9:30 a.m., Eastern time), the identity and the required number or amount of each Deposit Security and the amount of the Cash Component (or cash deposit) to be included in the current Fund Deposit (based on information at the end of the previous Business Day).
-Such Fund Deposit is applicable, subject to any adjustments as described below, in order to effect purchases of Creation Units of that Fund until such time as the next-announced composition of the Fund Deposit is made available.
+Such Fund Deposit is applicable, subject to any adjustments, as described below, in order to effect purchases of Creation Units of the Fund until such time as the next-announced composition of the Fund Deposit is made available.